caw024/MKS65C-shell/README.md

 A description of what features you attempted to implement but were unsuccessful: <br />

-Extraneous spaces in the command line might make a command invalid.
-Also, my code can read at most one line with fgets <br />
+Extraneous spaces in the command line might make a command invalid. <br />

 Any bugs or things you want me to know about your program: <br />